Hackplayers/evil-winrm/README.md

    ![menu](https://raw.githubusercontent.com/Hackplayers/evil-winrm/master/resources/image2.png)

 #### Load powershell scripts
- - To load a ps1 file you just have to type the name (auto-completion usnig tab allowed).
+ - To load a ps1 file you just have to type the name (auto-completion using tab allowed).
 The scripts must be in the path set at `-s` argument.
 Type menu again and see the loaded functions.
 Very large files can take a long time to be loaded.

    ![ps1](https://raw.githubusercontent.com/Hackplayers/evil-winrm/master/resources/image7.png)